sortedcord/udemyscraper/README.md

 # Assuming you have already created a course object and fetched the data
 course_to_json(course)
 ```

+#### Dumping as CSV
+Currently not implemented yet.

+#### Dumping as XML
+Currently not implemented yet.

+##### For Jellyfin users
+Jellyfin metadata uses XML structure for its `.nfo` files.
+For images, we only have one resource which is the poster of the file.
+It might be possible to write a custom XML structure for jellyfin.
+Currently in development.

 This will dump the data to `object.json` file in the same directory.
 If you want to change the filename, then you can do so by editing [this code](udemyscraper.py#L206).